ChristianKreuzberger/DASH-SVC-Toolchain/README.md

 * De-Multiplexing an H.264/SVC compatible stream into DASH/SVC segments
 * Re-Multiplexing DASH/SVC segments into an H.264/SVC compatible segment
 * Supports spatial and coarse-grain quality scalability
+* Parsing SVC MPD file and extracting the URLs of all segments and layers

 ### Known Restrictions: